Dog friendly winter walks in the Isle of Man with a pub at the end

 Isle of man dog walking with a pub 🍺

-Winter is a great time to get out for a crisp energetic walk.
+Isn't it lovely to get out for a crisp energetic walk.
 Whether it’s a two hour march, or a half hour meander, isn’t it lovely to know that you can plan your route to end with a roaring fire, a pint or a glass of red, perhaps something to eat and a big welcome for your dog 🐶.

 We love the south, so here are our favourite dog friendly walks in the south of the Isle of Man with a pub at the end that are good for the heart and soul-mate starting in Port Erin.